lenincompres/ima-few-2024/Week 11/README.md

    * Add entries on accessibility concepts learned, audit findings, and reflections on the importance of inclusive design.

 ## Part 2: Project Proposals

+Each student will have 5 minutes to explain their idea (or ideas) for the final project.
+  *  What would you like to accomplish?
+  *  What Were your inspirations?
+  *  Share your design (UX/UI) ideas: moodboard, sitemap, wireframes.
+  *  What API, data, and resources would you incorporate?

+# Assigment

+  * Revisit your midterm project, and audit them using AXE, WAVE, or other accessibility tools.
+Document the issues you found and how did you address them.
+Share your revised project version and document it on your learning logs.
+  *